 The availability of valuation techniques and observable inputs can vary from security to security and is affected by a wide variety of factors including the type of security, whether the security is new and not yet established in the marketplace, and other characteristics particular to the transaction.
-To the extent that valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
+To the extent that valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgement.
 Those estimated values do not necessarily represent the amounts that may be ultimately realized due to the occurrence of future circumstances that cannot be reasonably determined.
 Because of the inherent uncertainty of valuation, those estimated values may be materially higher or lower than the values that would have been used had a ready market for the securities existed.
-Accordingly, the degree of judgment exercised by SCFC in determining fair value is greatest for securities categorized in Level 3.
+Accordingly, the degree of judgment exercised by AMFC in determining fair value is greatest for securities categorized in Level 3.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
-In such cases, for disclosure purposes, the level in the fair value hierarchy within which the fair value measurement in its entirety falls is determined based on the lowest level input that is significant to the fair value measurement.
+In such cases, for disclosure purposes, the level in the fair value hierarchy within which the fair value measurement in its entirety falls, is determined based on the lowest level input that is significant to the fair value measurement.
 The valuation levels are not necessarily an indication of the risk associated with investing in those securities.

 Fair value is a market-based measure considered from the perspective of a market participant rather than an entity-specific measure.
-Therefore, even when market assumptions are not readily available, SCFC's own assumptions are set to reflect those that market participants would use in pricing the asset or liability at the measurement date.
-SCFC uses prices and inputs that are current as of the measurement date, including periods of market dislocation.
+Therefore, even when market assumptions are not readily available, AMFC's own assumptions are set to reflect those that market participants would use in pricing the asset or liability at the measurement date.
+AMFC uses prices and inputs that are current as of the measurement date, including periods of market dislocation.
 In periods of market dislocation, the observability of prices and inputs may be reduced for many securities.
 This condition could cause a security to be reclassified to a lower level within the fair value hierarchy.

-SCFC will determine fair value of its assets and liabilities in accordance with valuation procedures adopted by its Board of Directors.
+AMFC will determine fair value of its assets and liabilities in accordance with valuation procedures adopted by its Board of Directors.
 The Company may utilize the services of one or more regionally or nationally recognized independent valuation firms to help it determine the value of each investment for which a market price is not available.
-SCFC's Board will also review valuations of such investments provided by the Advisor.
-Securities for which market quotations are readily available shall be valued at "market value."
-If a market value cannot be obtained or if SCFC's Advisor determines that the value of a security as so obtained does not represent a fair value as of the measurement date (due to a significant development subsequent to the time its price is determined or otherwise), fair value shall be determined pursuant to the methodologies established by our Board of Directors.
+AMFC's Board of Directors will also review valuations of such investments provided by the Advisor.
+To the extent AMFC invests in securities for which market quotations are readily available, such market value will be used to value those securities.
+If a market value cannot be obtained or if the Advisor determines that the value of a security as so obtained does not represent a fair value as of the measurement date (due to a significant development subsequent to the time its price is determined or otherwise), fair value shall be determined pursuant to the methodologies established by the Board of Directors.
 In making these determinations, the Company may engage an independent valuation firm from time to time to assist in determining the fair value of our investments.
 The methods for valuing these investments may include fundamental analysis, discounts from market prices of similar securities, purchase price of securities, subsequent private transactions in the security or related securities, or discounts applied to the nature and duration of restrictions on the disposition of the securities, as well as a combination of these and other factors.